 All practitioners must ensure their professional conduct meets the standards set out in the relevant regulations and legislation.
 This module provides an overview of certain key aspects of professional conduct, focusing on the issues that practitioners are most likely to encounter during immigration matters.

-The assessment consists of 20 multiple choice questions.
+The accreditation assessment consists of 20 multiple choice questions.
 In order to pass the assessment you must achieve a mark of 80%.
-The assessment can only be taken a maximum of two times before the course must be taken again.